mosi1910/Asymmetrical-Broccoli/README.md

 - Ava Moshfegh
 - Aynaz Ezadi
 - Sepehr Gholipour

+in short term we decided to use [HumHub](https://github.com/humhub/humhub) at last..

 # Software Engineering Course Project
 **University of Guilan - Spring 2024**